AdrienGaill/Cover_Letter_AI/README.md

 This algorithm currently only accept url of a LinkedIn job offer.
 It would be interesting to make it accept a text.
 The changes would be easy to implement, I might work on this in a near future.

+The theme sorting system could be improved.
+For now, it is highly biaised because it is based on custom words reflecting my view of only a few themes.
+Only 5 words are chosen for each theme which means that the scores obtained could reflect badly the ideas carried by the offer.
+In addition, each theme is given a base score reflecting the importance I give it, resulting in even more bias.
+The best option would be to change the score system, which would result in the training of a better model.

 ### Acknowledgements

 [https://towardsdatascience.com/how-to-paraphrase-text-using-python-73b40a8b7e66]